spaceman03/spaceman03/README.md

 ### Hi there 👋
+I'm currently a Year 1 student at NTU majoring in Data Science and Artificial Intelligence.

 <!--
 **spaceman03/spaceman03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.